-Type Code Project Management L-T-P Credits Marks OE BTBS-T-OE-032 Troject Management 3-0-0 3 100
+Type Code Entrepreneurship Development L-T-P Credits Marks OE BTBS-T-OE-034 Entrepreneurship Development 3-0-0 3 100

-Objectives The objective of this course is to study the fundamental tools and behavioral skills necessary to successfully launch, lead, and realize benefits, develop the skills for planning and controlling, and understanding key factors to drive successful project outcomes.
-Pre-Requisites General knowledge of any organization and its operations is sufficient.
+Objectives The objective of this course is to learn various aspects of becoming an entrepreneur by starting own business and making it successful so as to adopt entrepreneurship as a career option for graduating engineers.
+Pre-Requisites General knowledge of any business and its operations is sufficient.
 Teaching Scheme Regular classroom lectures with use of ICT as needed.
-Each session is planned to be interactive with real-life examples.
+Each session is planned to be interactive with real-life examples & case studies.

-To eacher's Assessme nt Written A ssessment Total Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term iotai 05 05 05 25 60 100
+Te eacher's Assessme nt Written A Total

+Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term Iotai

+05 05 05 25 60 100